opendatatrentino/jackan/README.md

 Credits:

-* David Leoni - Trento Rise - david.leoni@trentorise.eu
+* David Leoni - DISI, University of Trento - david.leoni@unitn.it
-* Alberto Zanella - Trento Rise - alberto.zanella@trentorise.eu

 We also wish to thank our very first beta tester Giulio Pilotto